Ore: Hazards

 Some ores contain heavy metals, toxins, radioactive isotopes and other potentially negative compounds which may pose a risk to the environment or health.
-The exact effects an ore and it's tailings have is dependent on the minerals present.
-Tailings of particular concern are those of older mines, as containment and remediation methods in the past were next to non-existant, leading to high levels of leaching into the surrounding environment.
+The exact effects an ore and its tailings have is dependent on the minerals present.
+Tailings of particular concern are those of older mines, as containment and remediation methods in the past were next to non-existent, leading to high levels of leaching into the surrounding environment.
 Mercury and arsenic are two ore related elements of particular concern.
-Additional elements found in ore which may have adverse health affects in organisms include iron, lead, uranium, zinc, silicon, titanium, sulfur, nitrogen, platinum,and chromium.
+Additional elements found in ore which may have adverse health affects in organisms include iron, lead, uranium, zinc, silicon, titanium, sulfur, nitrogen, platinum, and chromium.
 Exposure to these elements may result in respiratory and cardiovascular problems and neurological issues.
 These are of particular danger to aquatic life if dissolved in water.
 Ores such as those of sulphide minerals may severely increase the acidity of their immediate surroundings and of water, with numerous, long lasting impacts on ecosystems.
 When water becomes contaminated it may transport these compounds far from the tailings site, greatly increasing the affected range.

 Uranium ores and those containing other radioactive elements may pose a significant threat if leaving occurs and isotope concentration increases above background levels.
 Radiation can have severe, long lasting environmental impacts and cause irreversible damage to living organisms.